GPUOpen-Tools/radeon_memory_visualizer/documentation/source/index.rst

 DirectX 12 resource naming
 --------------------------
-Memory traces for DirectX applications captured with the Radeon Developer Panel can include unique names for image-based resources.
-Names can be assigned to DirectX resources using the ID3D12Object::SetName() method.
-Calling the SetName() method results in ETW (Event Tracing for Windows) events being emitted and picked up by the Panel.
+Memory traces for DirectX applications captured with the Radeon Developer Panel can include unique names for resources like heaps, buffers and textures.
+Names can be assigned to DirectX resources using the ``ID3D12Object::SetName()`` method.
+For more information, please review the Microsoft DirectX 12 documentation.

+Calling the ``SetName()``
+method results in ETW (Event Tracing for Windows) events being emitted and picked up by the Panel.
 This resource naming information is then included in the RMV trace file.

-For more information, please review the Microsoft DirectX 12 documentation.
+Due to the asynchronous nature of the event tracing, memory events that happen a short time before the process exit may show up incorrectly in RMV in terms of naming, as well as marking and filtering out implicit heaps (created for committed resources) and implicit buffers (that D3D12 runtime creates automatically for every explicitly created heap).
+To overcome this problem, it is recommended to introduce a delay of few seconds between memory events of interest and the process exit.

 Viewing resource names
 ----------------------